 Consumer behaviour has changed drastically with technology on the rise.
 The new generation is all about the HERE & NOW, they are fast, impatient and want everything immediately (ugh 😫).
 However, it’s not just that people expect information and services to be immediately available (and of course also available online).
 People who realized that the everyday computer rut took over their lives are also your customers.
-Slow lifers, who advocate slow travel still use their smartphones to book, but they represent a very different modernity.
+Slow lifers, who advocate slow travel still use their smartphones to book, but they represent very different modernity.
 This means hotel’s need to digitalize.

 Modern hospitality and hotels cater for the need of the modern guest.
 But how can a property adapt?

 Personalization is key.

 From Spotify to Instagram and even LinkedIn mostly – if not only – shows content that is relevant to the user.
-A lot of apps these days have personalized notification, bits of information and recommendations that are tailored just for us.
+A lot of apps these days have personalized notifications, bits of information and recommendations that are tailored just for us.
 And let’s be honest, we love it.
 We feel special because the algorithm knows what we want to see.

 According to this study, 72% of businesses now follow a path to customization (as opposed to standardization) when delivering customer experiences.

-The hospitality industry is no exception from this a modern property uses tools or staff to make guests feel special, and cater to all their needs effortlessly.
+The hospitality industry is no exception from this modern property uses tools or staff to make guests feel special, and cater to all their needs effortlessly.
 There are even academics from the École Hotelier writing about this.
 Modern hospitality means no bullsh@t, no time to waste, and all guest-facing services delivered smoothly.